-We chose the MBC shock for two main reasons.
+While one can certainly question the validity of the MBC shock as an instrument, we chose it for two main reasons.
 The first reason is that it serves as a good illustration of how SP-IV can be useful when interpreting empirical IRFs.
 Observing the disconnect between the unemployment and inflation impulse responses to the MBC shock, a key conclusion in Angeletos et al. (2020) is that the Phillips curve must be nearly completely flat.
 Rather than relying on informal visual inspections of IRFs, SP-IV allows a formal econometric investigation of the Phillips curve relationship embedded in the VAR-based IRFs.
 The second reason is that the MBC shock is likely the strongest available instrument for identifying the Phillips curve.
-By construction, the MBC shock is highly predictive for unemployment fluctuations over business cycle horizons.
+By construction, the MBC shock is highly predictive of unemployment fluctuations over business cycle horizons.
 We find that the MBC shock also has some strength for inflation at horizons up to three years.
 The first two columns in the first row of Table 5 show test statistics and critical values of the weak instruments test for SP-IV, along with those for 2SLS (without controls) based on the HAR first-stage test of Lewis and Mertens (2022).
 For illustrative purposes, the other columns in Table 5 report results for each endogenous regressor separately.
-The test statistic is 6.3 for SP-IV, with a critical value of 22.0 for the null of at most 10 percent bias at the 5% level (the threshold suggested by Stock and Yogo (2005)).
+The test statistic is 6.3 for SP-IV, with a critical value of 22.0 for the null of relative bias of at most 10% at the 5% significance level (the threshold suggested by Stock and Yogo (2005)).
 The test statistics are 19.8 and 6.4, respectively, for unemployment and inflation separately (critical values of 21.7 and 18.6).
 The test statistics for 2SLS are all much lower relative to similar critical values of around 20, which illustrates how including the additional predictors in SP-IV amplifies the signal of the instrument relative to 2SLS.
 Despite this amplification, the MBC shock is still judged to be weak at conventional tolerance levels according to the SP-IV first-stage test.
 The MBC shock is, nevertheless, by far the strongest instrument across all candidate shocks that we explored.